 Travel to 200-plus countries, and Google Fi charges the same rate for data usage, whether you're on an unlimited data plan or paying by the gigabyte.
 Voice calls cost 20 cents (though calls placed over Wi-Fi are free) and you get unlimited SMS messaging.

 Google Fi is even more appealing now that Google has opened up service to all phones, including iPhones.
-Note that phones optimized for Google Fi — Google's Pixel phones plus a slew of Samsung phones including the new Galaxy S21 models and a pair of Motorola budget phones — can switch seamlessly between cellular networks and Google's Wi-Fi hotspots, while other phones cannot.
+Note that phones optimized for Google Fi — Google's Pixel phones plus a slew of Samsung phones including the new Galaxy S21 models and several Motorola budget phones — can switch seamlessly between cellular networks and Google's Wi-Fi hotspots, while other phones cannot.

 Best international phone plans: Which should you pick?

-While T-Mobile's coverage is the most appealing among the established carriers, Google Fi shouldn't be overlooked if you're willing to go beyond the Big Four wireless carriers for your coverage.
+While T-Mobile's coverage is the most appealing among the established carriers, Google Fi shouldn't be overlooked if you're willing to go beyond the major wireless carriers for your coverage.
 Like T-Mobile, you simply use the plan you're already paying of overseas, only here the speeds are faster.